 The Center for Teaching Excellence is home to a Teaching Innovation Lab (O'Neill 246A) that showcases current trends in active learning classroom design and teaching technologies.
 The furniture can be easily reconfigured to accommodate work in groups, and the room is equipped with dual-camera lecture capture, a Promethean smart projector, in-room conference calling, and a host of other features.
-During the Fall 2020 semester, the Innovation Lab is being used as a 'landing space' for BC students taking remote courses.

 Faculty have been impressed with the Innovation Lab’s capabilities.
 One instructor who used the space to facilitate opportunities for international graduate students to practice conference presentations and job talks shared that “in course evaluations, students mentioned the experience as a highlight of the semester.”
 Another faculty member described the room as “invaluable” to students in her marketing course, in which students completed a semester-long research project.
 The students use the Innovation Lab to conduct focus groups to gather data for their projects, where the flexibility of its various space configurations “is perfect for what the students need to accomplish, and over the years it has enabled the students to collect high-quality research data.”